 Inclusion on the List of World Heritage in Danger under Article 11(2) is dependent on the threats to OUV.
 Where the threat comes from is irrelevant.
 In these circumstances, a site can be inscribed on the In-Danger list even where the impacts are beyond the control of the State Party concerned.
+The World Heritage Committee has requested that specific criteria be developed for the inclusion of those properties which are most threatened by climate change on the List of World Heritage in Danger.
 Similar considerations apply in relation to potential delisting.